collincan2/trail-guard/README.md

 Example Analysis of Photo:
 python analysis.py FallenTree.jpg --segment 2 --time "08:30 AM" --desc "Large collapsed tree blocking the bridge, blocks the main path!"

-   FallenTree.jpg → image to analyze
+   FallenTree.jpg → image to analyze<br>
-   --segment 2 → location/area (1–7)
+   --segment 2 → location/area (1–7)<br>
-   --time → time of report
+   --time → time of report<br>
-   --desc → optional description of the issue
+   --desc → optional description of the issue<br>

 ### Segmented Issue Summary with Action Report:
 Summary of issues and suggested action based on marker segments.
-_NOTE: You must run the above Analyze Photo command at least **3** times before continuing!_ python summary_engine.py --segment <1-7>
+_NOTE: You must run the above Analyze Photo command at least **3** times before continuing!_ python summary_engine.py --segment <1-7><br>
+Simply choose the segment you wish to analyze issues for and run the command.
+It needs to fit in the segment range for your park.

 ### Risk Engine:
 Calculates risk for escalation purposes. python risk-engine.py --segment <1-7>
+Simply choose the segment you wish to analyze risk for and run the command.
+It needs to fit in the segment range for your park.

 ## OBJECTIVE CORRESPONDENCE:
 Milestone objectives are listed, and their respective file that satisfies this requirement. <br>